yl2811-cmd/Showheel/wwwroot/story-engl.md

 He was also a builder of new things—not just a repairman.
 The windbreak wall of the Eagle's Nest workshop, the improved waterwheel, and The Sail kite he made for Anna—were all designed and built by him.
 He believed that "the greater skill is to build new and better things."

-Shortly after his marriage, he went to Skyleaf Basin to maintain the irrigation system—that was the first time he saw a direct causal link between the pipes he repaired and the living people.
+Shortly after his marriage, he went to Skyleaf to maintain the irrigation system—that was the first time he saw a direct causal link between the pipes he repaired and the living people.
 The pipes were working → the waterwheels were turning → the flower fields came to life → the flowers became medicine → the patients recovered.
 Red was the most striking visual marker on that causal chain.
-Later, he dressed Anna in red, perhaps without explicitly thinking "because of the flowers of Skyleaf"—but the roots were there.
+Later, he dressed Anna in red, perhaps without explicitly thinking "because of the flowers at Skyleaf"—but the roots were there.

 He died when Anna was 13.
 Not an accident, but a chronic illness—related to radiation exposure.
 When Anna was about 9, Edmund, as a guard mechanic, transported a radioactive Axiom stray component to a settlement (the component was a civilization-level contribution to the local area).
 Edmund was unaware of the radiation risk during the transport—he only learned of the exposure afterward.
 He chose not to tell anyone (or a very few).
 He didn't want the shadow of death to taint the time he spent with Anna.
 Edmund occasionally took Anna out from when she was 8 (on her first flight with M-09b), and a little more often after she turned 10—but that seemed simply because his daughter was older and could help.
 The red jacket (when Anna was 10) was because the old coat was too small.
 Edmund making things was a daily routine.
 All these actions, on the surface, are a natural continuation of a father's behavior.
 Only after flipping through Ep61 can we see: the red was because it was visible from afar, the larger size was because she would wear it for a long time, and taking her out was to ensure that every settlement remembered her.
 The design made it invisible because it was nested within what he would have done anyway.
 Anna had gone out with him a few times, but Edmund had been to far more settlements than Anna had been present at.
 Anna had time to prepare, but she didn't know the real cause of the illness—until Episode 61 aligned the radiation timeline with the Red Jacket Creation timeline itself.
 This conclusion wasn't explicitly stated by any character; it belonged solely to Anna.